 Even after eight years of its initial launch, the game still attracts new players in 2020.
 It has a lot to offer whether you’re just a beginner or have already invested hundreds if not thousands of hours into the game.

 However, the player base CSGO has is divided by skill levels.
-Not every player is the same and it’s very easy to rage quit this game if you run into someone way more skilled than you (or even worse, a hacker).
+Not every player is the same, and it’s straightforward to rage quit this game if you run into someone way more skilled than you (or even worse, a hacker).

-To combat this, CSGO has a ranking system in place that ranks player on the basis of their performance in competitive matches and their skill level.
-In this article, we’re going to talk about the CSGO ranking system and how you can climb the ladder quickly.
+To combat this, CSGO has a ranking system that ranks players based on their performance in competitive matches and their skill level.
+In this article, we will talk about the CSGO ranking system and how you can climb the ladder quickly.